biosails/pheniqs/docs/vignettes/illumina.md

 This tutorial demonstrates how to manually prepare configuration files for decoding sample barcodes for a standard Illumina sequencing run.
 Pheniqs includes a Python API that helps users create configuration files automatically.
 For a tutorial that uses the Python API to generate the configuration files for this example, see the [Standard Illumina sample decoding with the python API](illumina_python_api).

 In this example the run has paired-end dual-index samples multiplexed using the standard Illumina i5 and i7 index protocol.
 The read is made of 4 segments: 2 biological sequences (cDNA, genomic DNA, etc.) read from both ends of the insert fragment, and 2 technical sequences containing the i5 and i7 indices.
-If the results are written to SAM, BAM or CRAM the multiplex barcode and its quality scores are written to the [BC](glossary#bc_auxiliary_tag) and [QT](glossary#qt_auxiliary_tag) tags, and the decoding error probabilities are written to the [XB](glossary#xb_auxiliary_tag) tag.
+If the results are written to SAM, BAM or CRAM the sample barcode and its quality scores are written to the [BC](glossary#bc_auxiliary_tag) and [QT](glossary#qt_auxiliary_tag) tags, and the decoding error probability is written to the [XB](glossary#xb_auxiliary_tag) tag.

 ## Input Read Layout

 ![Illumina paired-end dual-index sequencing](/pheniqs/assets/img/Illumina_paired-end_dual-index.png)

-Base calling with bc2fastq will produce 4 files per lane:
+Base calling with bcl2fastq will produce 4 files per lane:
 - `L001_R1_001.fastq.gz`: Read 1, starting from the beginning of the insert fragment ("top" strand).
 - `L001_I1_001.fastq.gz`: Index 1, the i7 index.
 - `L001_I2_001.fastq.gz`: Index 2, the i5 index.